Tofaa2/Tachyon/README.md

 ## Usage
-WARNING: Tachyon is not usage ready just yet.
-Though the server works, modifying it to your liking is not possible at the current state of the API.
-This is still being actively working on
+WARNING: Tachyon is still in development and the API is not stable/ missing certain things such as world data.

+## Development
+Tachyon utilizes a plugin system to add features to the server.
+An example of a plugin can be found in the `example-plugin` directory.

 Example of a Tachyon server configuration file:
 ```json